 July 22, 2009 in Atlanta Georgia, Ms. Cayo and her organization officially formed a partnership with IBBA (International Black Broadcasting Association), the NCBM (National Conference of Black Mayors) and the World Conference of Mayors.

 Ms. Cayo travels all over the United States to network with various Universities, town leaders, companies and organizations in order to better help open doors for her brothers and sisters back home.

-Haitian Students from over 15 colleges in the New York, New Jersey and Connecticut area are connecting with Artists Village, Inc. and offering their partnership, because of the organization transparency in its efforts to fulfill its mission.
+Haitian Students from over 15 colleges in the New York, New Jersey and Connecticut have connected with Artists Village, Inc. and offered their partnership, because of the organization’ transparency in its efforts to fulfill its mission.
 Ms. Ronide welcomes and embraces all her students with open arms.

-Ronide Cayo through Artists Village, Inc. is currently working with and Harlem based organization called Women for Justice in order to help ameliorate the lives of women living the rural parts of Haiti.
+Ronide Cayo through Artists Village, Inc. also collaborated with and Harlem based organization called Women for Justice in order to help ameliorate the lives of women living the rural parts of Haiti.